ngfblog/dns-blocklists/README.md

 *Allowing referral domains in my lists is equivalent to the [NextDNS](https://nextdns.io/?from=jvpyfdfc) feature "Privacy > Allow Affiliate & Tracking Links".*

 #### Support Me <a name="support"></a>

-*I do not want any money donations.
-If you don't know what to do with your money, invest it in aid or similar projects, do something good with it.
-There is enough misery in the world.*
-*Accepting money donations would also be absolutely unfair to the maintainers of the sources used, that's not my way.
-Without the existing lists. these lists would be simply nothing.*

 *If you like the project and you can benefit from it, leave a :star: (top right) and become a [stargazer](https://github.com/hagezi/dns-blocklists/stargazers)!*

 *Give feedback, show me your ideas, report domains to be blocked, report false positve domains and help to keep the internet safe and clean.*